iridakos/iridakos.github.io/_posts/2013-12-22-creating-a-simple-todo-part-4.markdown

 ---
 layout: post
 title:  "Creating a simple ToDo application with Ruby on Rails - Part 4"
+description: "Last part of the tutorial creating a simple ToDo application with Ruby on Rails."
 date:   2013-12-22 10:00:00 +0300
 preview: "In the previous three posts we created a simple ToDo application with Ruby on Rails.
 In this last part we are going to deploy the application to OpenShift."
 category: "tutorials"